lutorm/N132EA/Operations.md

 1. An aircraft usage fee of $40 per hour of aircraft use, as measured by Hobbs meter.
 The hourly fee is ``wet'', i.e. costs of fuel, oil, and other consumables are paid for by the LLC.
-The hourly fee should be paid monthly or after 10 hours, whichever is sooner.
+The hourly fee should be paid monthly or after 10 flying hours, whichever is sooner.
 1. Members are solely responsible for landing fees, tiedown charges, etc., if they bring an airplane to another airport.